vandermeerlab/nept/docs/index.rst

 License
 -------

-The nept codebase free software, distributed under a MIT license.
+The nept library is free software, distributed under a MIT license.